InBody vs DEXA Scans: Which is Better?

 • ±3–5 % error and highly hydration-sensitive

-• No bone or visceral-fat data
+• No bone-density or direct visceral-fat data

 Ready to Scan?
 Book your BodySpec DEXA Here!